29.05. General.

 29.91.
 Spiny Lobster Report Card Requirements for Ocean Waters.

 (a) Spiny Lobster Report Card Required.
-All individuals must have a Spiny Lobster Report Card in their possession while fishing for or taking lobster.
+All individuals must have a Spiny Lobster Report Card in their possession while fishing for or taking spiny lobster.
 In the case of a person diving from a boat, the report card may be kept in the boat, or in the case of a person diving from the shore, the report card may be kept within 500 yards from the point of entry.
-Individuals must complete and return the card pursuant to regulations in this Section and in Section 1.74.
+Individuals must complete and return the card pursuant to regulations in this section and in Section 1.74.

 (b) Prior to beginning fishing activity, the cardholder must record the month, day, location, and gear code on the first available line on the report card.
+For purposes of this subsection “beginning fishing activity” is defined as placing a hoop net into the water or entering the ocean to take spiny lobster.

-(c) When the cardholder moves to another location code, or finishes fishing for the day, he or she must immediately record on the card the number of lobster kept from that location.
+(c) When the cardholder moves to another location code, or finishes fishing for the day, the cardholder must immediately record on the card the number of spiny lobster kept from that location. (d) In the event an individual fills in all lines and returns a Spiny Lobster Report Card, an additional card may be purchased.
+See Section 1.74.

 (e) The annual fee for the Spiny Lobster Report Card is specified in Section 701, Title 14, CCR.